samperay/cloud-terraform-examples/aws/tf-courses/certified_tf_associate_2020/study_guide.md

 Remote
 S3
 ```
+Note: Workspaces, managed with the terraform workspace command, isn't the same thing as Terraform Cloud's workspaces.
+Terraform Cloud workspaces act more like completely separate working directories.

 **terraform import**
 Import will find the existing resource from ID and import it into your Terraform state at the given ADDRESS.
 ADDRESS must be a valid resource address.